rails/rails/guides/source/constant_autoloading_and_reloading.md

 By default, Rails eager loads the application files when it boots in production mode, so most of the autoloading going on in development does not happen.
-But autoloading may still be triggered because at top-level constants not yet loaded may be referenced.
+But autoloading may still be triggered during eager loading.

 For example, given